 Manchester's best hotels

-Part of Manchester’s Eclectic Hotels group (which also owns King Street Townhouse, among others), Great John Street is a red-brick boutique hotel.
-Once a school, the building now houses a richly decorated set of bedrooms and suites, two bars (one of them rooftop) and some interesting event spaces.
-The afternoon teas are worth noting: there’s one for children, and another for ‘gents’ which includes a scotch egg and a mini burger.
-Handy for the Spinningfields area, and close to the Opera House.
+This red-brick boutique hotel is part of Manchester’s Eclectic Hotels group, which also counts King Street Townhouse among its establishments.
+A former school, it now coasts a series of richly decorated rooms and suites, as well as a bar, rooftop bar and some interesting event spaces.
+The afternoon teas are worth noting: there’s one for kids, and another for ‘gents’ which includes a scotch egg and a mini burger.
+It’s a great spot for the Spinningfields area, and it’s not far from the Opera House either.

 An ‘aparthotel’, Roomzzz offers serviced rooms and suites with kitchenettes in the city centre.
 Decor is pared-down and contemporary; facilities include a microwave and a dishwasher.
 There are communal washer-dryers too.
 The larger suites are more like apartments, mostly on two levels.
 Continental breakfast is included in the price, as is wifi, and guests can also access deals on parking and local gym day membership.

 This Marriott-owned hotel in Salford ticks all sorts of boxes.
 The reasonably priced rooms are a decent size, and come with wi-fi and breakfast included.
 There’s also a fitness centre, a restaurant and bar, and various parking options.
 It’s also very handily placed if you're visiting Old Trafford, the Lowry Arts Centre or the Imperial War Museum North, or working in MediaCity – they’re all walking distance from the hotel.

 Manchester's best restaurants

 If you're staying a night or two in Manchester, make time to visit one of the city's many fantastic restaurants.
 You can treat yourself to anything brilliant burgers to barnstorming breakfasts and brunches.